Spastic Cerebral Palsy Explained

 Spastic diplegia is a subtype of spastic cerebral palsy that only impacts the lower half of the body.
 Infants and toddlers with spastic diplegia may have difficulty learning to walk, but most children eventually learn to walk using their toes instead of the whole foot.

-The stiffness of their hip and leg muscles can cause their legs to display “scissoring movements,” where their legs are turned inward and crossed at the knees when attempting to walk.
+The stiffness of their hip and leg muscles can cause their legs to exhibit “scissoring movements,” where their legs are turned inward and crossed at the knees when they attempt to walk.

 Spastic Hemiplegia